ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-If we check the FIB table with `show l2fib details`, we will see the interface name was changed from `loop0` to `Stale`.
+The output of the `show l2fib verbose`command reveals that the interface name was changed from `loop0` to `Stale`.

 Remove the bridge domain.
-The command is:
 ```bash
 vpp# create bridge-domain 1 del vpp#
 ```

-Here is where we get into trouble, since the output of `show l2fib verbose` is still the same:
+The output of the `show l2fib verbose` is unchanged.
+This is problematic.
 ```bash
 vpp# sh l2fib verbose
     Mac-Address     BD-Idx If-Idx BSN-ISN Age(min) static filter bvi         Interface-Name